nroduit/nroduit.github.io/content/getting-started/dcm4chee.en.md

 4. Configure weasis-pacs-connector 6.x and superior.
 The default configuration is stored in two files inside weasis-pacs-connector.war .
 To override the default configuration:
     - Download the current <a target="_blank" href="https://raw.githubusercontent.com/nroduit/weasis-pacs-connector/master/etc/dcm4chee-arc/weasis-pacs-connector.properties" download>weasis-pacs-connector.properties</a> and <a target="_blank" href="https://raw.githubusercontent.com/nroduit/weasis-pacs-connector/master/etc/dcm4chee-arc/dicom-dcm4chee-arc.properties" download>dicom-dcm4chee-arc.properties</a> (configuration of the dcm4chee archive)
     - Edit the configuration as needed.
 For example, dcm4chee may be running on a different computer than Weasis, or the AE Title of dcm4chee may have been changed.
 If so, edit `weasis-pacs-connector.properties` or `dicom-dcm4chee-arc.properties` (Change pacs.host, pacs.port, and pacs.aet).
-    - Copy the `weasis-pacs-connector.properties` or `dicom-dcm4chee-arc.properties`  into wildfly/standalone/configuration
+    - Copy `weasis-pacs-connector.properties` and `dicom-dcm4chee-arc.properties` into wildfly/standalone/configuration.
+With the docker installation use the docker copy command: docker cp ...
 {{% notice tip %}}
 Instead of copying the files into wildfly/standalone/configuration, JBoss Command Line Interface Console can be used to override files in the war.
 Add the two configuration files with the deployment-overlay command:<br>
 {{% /notice %}}